6 Reasons to Visit Japan in Winter

 Hot SpringsThere are over 3,000 onsens in Japan, but the best onsen experience is for sure outdoors during winter, where you can be surrounded by snow while enjoying the breathtaking mountain views and of course the warmth of the hot spring waters.
 You can't miss the opportunity of enjoying this bathing ritual and experiencing for yourself a very traditional habit in Japan’s ancient culture.

 Tokyo Light DisplaysThe lively city of Tokyo truly lights up during winter.
-Wandering around the city through the colorful vibrant lights and decorations is one of the most popular things to do in Japan during this time of the year.
+Wandering around the city through colourful vibrant lights and decorations is one of the most popular things to do in Japan during this time of the year.
 If you want a panoramic view of the whole city, a great idea is to visit the sky deck at the More Tower.
-Running from November to February, there are many opportunities and places for you to enjoy the Tokyo light displays, including a big Christmas in Yebsu garden place.
+Running from November to February, there are many opportunities and places for you to enjoy the Tokyo light displays, including a big Christmas in Yebsu Garden Place.

-Sapporo Snow FestivalSapporo Snow Festival is the most awaited winter festival in Japan.
+Sapporo Snow FestivalSapporo Snow Festival is one of the most anticipated winter festivals in Japan.
 Being a must-see event, it's worth planning your trip around the beginning of February to get to enjoy this week-long spectacle.
-Held in 3 different sites, Susukino, Tsudome, and Odori Park, the festival features live music, lights, snow and ice sculptures, and attracts over 2 million visitors to Sapporo.
+Held in 3 different sites, Susukino, Tsudome, and Odori Park, the festival features live music, lights, snow, and ice sculptures, and attracts over 2 million visitors to Sapporo.
 Huge artworks are also part of this visual experience that stands out from any other.

-Japan is a mysterious destination with a fascinating culture and many things to see and do.
-Don’t miss the opportunity of experiencing all the wonders that this season has to offer, check out our Japan Adventure tour here!
+Japan is an incredible destination with a fascinating culture and many things to see and do.
+Don’t miss the opportunity of experiencing all the wonders winter has to offer.
+If we've got you itching to explore Japan, check out our 13 day Japan Adventure trip here!